 Get tips to help you watch your weight.

 Getting regular physical activity can lower your risk of high blood pressure.
-Aim for 150 minutes a week of moderate activity, like:
+Aim for at least 150 minutes a week of moderate-intensity aerobic activity a week, like:

 - Walking fast